Distributed Koopman Learning using Partial Trajectories for Control: Simulations

-A one-way analysis of variance (ANOVA) \cite[Chapter~14]{lowry2014concepts} was performed to compare testing errors among the three methods: $V_{\textrm{DDKL-PT}}$ (proposed, distributed), $V_{\textrm{DKO}}$ (centralized), and $V_{\textrm{MLP}}$ (centralized).
-The results reveal a statistically significant difference in errors between at least two groups, with a p-value of $0.00 < 0.05$.
+Furthermore, to evaluate the model performance on the testing dataset, a one-way analysis of variance (ANOVA) \cite[Chapter~14]{lowry2014concepts} was performed to compare testing errors among the three methods: $V_{\textrm{DDKL-PT}}$ (proposed, distributed), $V_{\textrm{DKO}}$ (centralized), and $V_{\textrm{MLP}}$ (centralized).
+The results reveal a statistically significant difference in errors between at least two groups, with a p-value of $0.05$.
 Tukey’s HSD test further establishes the ranking DKO $<$ MLP $<$ DDKL-PT.
 Table~\ref{test_err} summarizes the testing errors.
-The slightly higher error of the proposed DDKL-PT method arises from the distributed nature of the dataset across agents, in contrast to the centralized training of DKO and MLP.
-Nevertheless, the simulations in Section~\ref{subsec:mpc} demonstrate that the Koopman representations obtained by DDKL-PT provide sufficient accuracy for downstream optimal control tasks.
+The higher error of the proposed DDKL-PT method arises from the distributed nature of the dataset across agents, in contrast to the centralized training of DKO and MLP.
+Nevertheless, the simulations in Section~\ref{subsec:mpc} demonstrate that the Koopman representations obtained by DDKL-PT provide sufficient accuracy for the optimal control tasks.